What are Microgreens? And furthermore, why should you care to add something so small to your everyday meal plans?

 Harvesting of microgreens occurs when the embryonic first leaves (cotyledon leaves) and young plant stems have reached a length of two or three inches or when the first true leaves have begun to form.

-In some cases, such as with cilantro and basil, harvesting can wait until the first true leaves a bit bigger.
+In some cases, such as with cilantro and basil, harvesting can wait until the first true leaves are a bit bigger.

 Why Eat Seedlings and Not Mature Plants?